 There are two parking lots with access to Bell Rock Trail about a mile apart from each other.

-Once you reach the lower section of Bell Rock you have an option to attempt to climb further up.
-Once I stopped noticing the rock cairns (a way to mark a trail with rocks when leaving blazes on trees is not an option) I stopped climbing.
+Once you reach the lower section of Bell Rock, you have an option to attempt to climb further up.
+Once I stopped noticing the rock cairns, I stopped climbing.

 I spent 2-3 hours on this amazing Sedona trail enjoying the views and capturing tons of photos!